-Begin by reviewing the agenda and the assessed standard for this lesson: W.9-10.8.
-Students begin the lesson with a research process check-in during which they update their Student Research Plan.
+Begin by reviewing the agenda and the assessed standard for this lesson: W.11-12.8.
+Students begin the lesson with a research process check-in, during which they update their Student Research Plan.
 Students are then introduced to the Conducting Independent Searches Checklist, and conduct research using the steps they learned in previous lessons.
-This lesson is the first of three independent search lessons (10.3.2 Lessons 7-9) that are assessed using a Conducting Independent Searches Checklist, which focuses students on specific aspects of the search process for each independent searches lesson.
+This lesson is the first of three independent search lessons (11.3.2 Lessons 7-9) that are assessed using a Conducting Independent Searches Checklist, which focuses students on specific aspects of the search process for each of the independent searches lessons.